-- Previously seeking employment or held a position, paid or voluntary, with the applicant program within the past five years. - Prior professional or personal relationship with the applicant program (e.g., consultant on accreditation to the program, faculty, marriage, kinship, supervisor-supervisee, business partner, co-authors, Commission members, etc.). - The Program Director or other key personnel of the applicant programgraduated from the program of the ERC member. - A current or former student or graduate, or parent of a current or former student or graduate of the applicant program. - Programs where the ERC member served as a site visitor (in the immediate prior accreditation cycle). - A residence and/or place of employment in the same state or in close proximity to the applicant program.
+- Previously seeking employment or held a position, paid or voluntary, with the applicant program within the past five years. - Prior professional or personal relationship with the applicant program (e.g., consultant on accreditation to the program, faculty, marriage, kinship, supervisor-supervisee, business partner, co-authors, Commission members, etc.). - The Program Director or other key personnel of the applicant program graduated from the program of the ERC member. - A current or former student or graduate, or parent of a current or former student or graduate of the applicant program. - Programs where the ERC member served as a site visitor (in the immediate prior accreditation cycle). - A residence and/or place of employment in the same state or in close proximity to the applicant program.
 Close proximity is determined by geographic, educational and economic spheres (communities of interest) of influence rather than strict political boundaries.
-In addition, the state in which the institution is incorporated the case of on-line programs.
+In addition, the state in which the institution is incorporated the case of on-line programs. - All ERC members will be required to complete a conflict of interest and confidentiality form.